We’re all aware of the importance of taking good care of our heart health, but it can be difficult to know how.

-Here are 10 things you can do to keep your heart – and your health – in the best of shape:
+Here are 10 things you can do to take care of your heart health

 A diet high in salt can lead to high blood pressure, which in turn increases your risk of developing heart disease or a stroke.
 The maximum adult daily intake is no more than 6g of salt (2.5g of salt is the equivalent of 1g of sodium).
 Aim for foods that contain less than 1.5g salt or 0.6g sodium per 100g whenever possible.
 Try other herbs and spices to add flavour to your dishes such as: